Awesome Music: The Land Before Time

 - Some renditions of "My Remembering" are quite nice, particularly when it's first sung by Ruby.
 Grandpa's version gets points purely for being sung over an image of Littlefoot's mother as a child.

-- "It's Not Fair" continues the surprise foray into rock by being backed by electric guitars, which is always awesome.
+- "It's Not Fair" gives a surprise foray into rock territory by being backed by electric guitars, which is always awesome.

 - "Feel So Happy" is a nice song, but what makes it awesome is that it actually got Doc, of all people, to sing.